Definitions of Sustainability: A to Z Guide on Sustainability

 Recap

 For businesses to remain competitive in their respective markets, continuous sustainability efforts are a must for their long term viability.
-The changing business landscape is demanding them so much like never before, as a result of temperature rise and climate change.
+The changing business landscape is demanding them so much like never before, as a result of global warming and climate change.

 For businesses, integrating sustainability not only contributes to environmental preservation but also improves brand reputation, attracts eco-conscious customers, and meets regulatory requirements.

 The definition of sustainability is simple, but the journey towards it might be complex, with challenges like investment demands and emissions management on the rise, only detailed planning and a real commitment to sustainable development goals can lead to meaningful results.
-Eventually, the benefits—ranging from cost savings and risk management to stronger stakeholder relations and talent attraction—spotlight the value of embedding sustainability into core business strategies.
+Eventually, the benefits—ranging from cost savings and risk management to stronger stakeholder relations, talent attraction, and economic and social development—spotlight the value of embedding sustainability into core business strategies.

 Follow our Featured Articles for more insight and views on the evolution of ESG.